 Cervical Cancer

-During 2022, the percentage of women aged 25-49 who had had screening for cervical screening within the last 3.5 years was higher in Hull than England, but among women aged 50-64 years who had attended within the last 5.5 years was statistically significantly lower in Hull compared to England.
+During 2024, the percentage of women aged 25-49 who had had screening for cervical screening within the last 3.5 years was the same in Hull as England, but statistically significantly lower in Hull compared to England among women aged 50-64 years who had attended within the last 5.5 years.

 The percentage is given out of the number eligible for screening and resident in the area at a given point in time, and excludes those without a cervix (based on data ending with 31 March).